 In 2009, Thom Tillis formally left IBM.

-In 2010, Thom Tillis opposed the idea of increasing North Carolina's minimum wage.
+In 2010, Thom Tillis opposed increasing North Carolina's minimum wage from $7.25 an hour.

-In 2010, Thom Tillis was re-elected unopposed to the General Assembly.
-He was also the campaign chairman for the House Republican Caucus.
+In 2010, Thom Tillis served as the campaign chairman for the House Republican Caucus.
+He was also reelected unopposed to the General Assembly in 2010.

 In 2011, Governing magazine named Thom Tillis and North Carolina Senate President pro tempore Phil Berger "GOP Legislators to Watch".

-In 2011, Thom Tillis became the Speaker of the North Carolina House of Representatives, marking a significant milestone in his legislative career.
+In 2011, Thom Tillis became the Speaker of the North Carolina House of Representatives, a position he held until 2015.

-In 2011, while speaker of the North Carolina House of Representatives, Thom Tillis helped the House pass a law requiring abortion providers to perform an ultrasound on women seeking abortions four hours before the procedure.
-The law was later struck down by the courts.
+In 2011, as speaker of the North Carolina House of Representatives, Thom Tillis helped the House pass a law requiring abortion providers to perform an ultrasound on women seeking abortions four hours before the procedure.

 In 2012, Thom Tillis voted to defund Planned Parenthood in North Carolina.

-In 2012, after Republican Pat McCrory was elected governor, Thom Tillis oversaw legislation that reduced early voting days, invalidated ballots cast outside one's precinct, and required specific kinds of photo ID in order to vote.
+In 2012, after Republican Pat McCrory was elected governor, Thom Tillis presided over legislation that reduced early voting days, invalidated ballots cast outside one's precinct, and required specific kinds of photo ID in order to vote.

 In 2013, Thom Tillis supported a motorcycle safety bill that had been surreptitiously amended to include restrictions on abortion.

-During the 2014 campaign, the Tillis campaign and the North Carolina Republican Party paid $345,000 to the data analysis firm Cambridge Analytica to microtarget voters, using "psychographic profiles for all voters in North Carolina".
+During the 2014 campaign, the Tillis campaign and the North Carolina Republican Party paid $345,000 to the data analysis firm Cambridge Analytica to microtarget voters.

-In 2014, Thom Tillis appealed a ruling that North Carolina Amendment 1 (banning same-sex marriage) was unconstitutional.
+In 2014, Thom Tillis appealed a ruling that North Carolina Amendment 1, which banned same-sex marriage and civil unions, was unconstitutional.

 In 2014, Thom Tillis denied that climate change was occurring.

-In 2014, Thom Tillis opposed increasing the federal minimum wage and declined to comment on increasing North Carolina's minimum wage.
+In 2014, Thom Tillis opposed increasing the federal minimum wage.

 In 2014, Thom Tillis was elected to the Senate, defeating Democratic incumbent Kay Hagan.

-In 2014, a Thom Tillis spokesman indicated that Tillis would support a personhood bill if abortion remained legal in cases of rape, incest, and when the life of the mother is in danger, and if women continued to have access to contraceptives.
+In 2014, a Thom Tillis spokesman told The Washington Post that Tillis would support a personhood bill if it were brought to the Senate floor, but only if abortion would continue to be legal "in cases of rape, incest and when the life of the mother is in danger" and if women would continue to "have access to contraceptives."

 During his first speech on the Senate floor, in 2015, Thom Tillis called for opening up the United States' Atlantic coast for offshore drilling.

-In 2015, Thom Tillis began his tenure as the senior United States Senator from North Carolina, a position he has held since.
+In 2015, Thom Tillis became the senior United States Senator from North Carolina, a seat he has held since.

-In 2015, Thom Tillis suggested coffee-shop companies should be able to "opt out" of hand-washing regulations as long as they post a sign indicating they don't require employees to wash their hands.
+In 2015, Thom Tillis said coffee-shop companies should be able to "opt out" of hand-washing regulations "as long as they post a sign that says, 'We don't require our employees to wash their hands after leaving the restroom.'

-In 2015, Thom Tillis voted against an amendment acknowledging the existence of climate change and the contribution of human activity.
+In 2015, Thom Tillis voted against an amendment acknowledging climate change and the contribution of human activity.

-In 2015, in the Senate, Thom Tillis voted for an amendment to a non-binding resolution that would allow same-sex married couples living in states that do not recognize same-sex marriage to have access to government resources.
+In 2015, Thom Tillis voted for an amendment to a non-binding resolution that would allow same-sex married couples living in states that do not recognize same-sex marriage to have access to government resources.

-In 2015, the Supreme Court of the United States ruled that bans on same-sex marriage violated the U.S. Constitution, an event referenced by Thom Tillis when discussing his evolving stance on same-sex marriage.
+In 2015, the Supreme Court of the United States ruled that bans on same-sex marriage violated the U.S. Constitution.

-Since 2015, Thom Tillis has been a member of the Senate Whistleblower Protection Caucus, which aims to raise awareness of the need for adequate protections for employees who report wrongdoing.
+Since 2015, Thom Tillis has been a member of the Senate Whistleblower Protection Caucus, which raises awareness for protections against retaliation for private and government employees reporting wrongdoing.

-In 2016, Thom Tillis opposed filling the Supreme Court vacancy until after the election, stating the nomination "would be best left to the next president."
+In 2016, Thom Tillis opposed filling the then Supreme Court vacancy until after the election, adding the nomination "would be best left to the next president."

-In March 2017, Thom Tillis voted for the Broadband Consumer Privacy Proposal, which removed the FCC's internet privacy rules and allowed internet service providers to sell customers' browsing history without their permission.
+In March 2017, Thom Tillis voted for the Broadband Consumer Privacy Proposal that removed the FCC's internet privacy rules and allowed internet service providers to sell customers' browsing history without their permission.

-In November 2017, Thom Tillis opposed President Trump's nomination of Michael Dourson for a role in the EPA.
+In November 2017, Thom Tillis opposed Trump's nomination of Michael Dourson for an EPA role.

 In 2017, Thom Tillis called on Trump to withdraw the United States from the Paris Agreement.

-In 2017, Thom Tillis was one of 21 senators to sign a letter condemning the genocide of the Rohingya Muslim minority in Myanmar.
+In 2017, Thom Tillis was one of 21 senators who signed a letter condemning the genocide of the Rohingya Muslim minority in Myanmar.

-In 2017, amid moves by President Trump to cancel DACA, Thom Tillis proposed legislation to allow some undocumented youth brought to the U.S. as children to apply for renewable five-year residency and eventually citizenship, as a conservative alternative to the DREAM Act.
+In 2017, amid moves by President Trump to cancel DACA, Thom Tillis proposed legislation to allow some undocumented youth to apply for renewable five-year residency and citizenship as a more conservative alternative to the DREAM Act.

 In January 2018, Thom Tillis was one of 36 Republican senators to sign a letter to Trump requesting he preserve the North American Free Trade Agreement.